THE RIDE FOR GARAI

 The video above shows my post-ride interview with BBC News.
 If you’ve enjoyed reading this event report please consider making an online donation to The 2018 Longest Ride Challenge Documentary Project.

-You can also watch a full video blog covering this event on this link.
-The video is probably the closest thing to actually being there with Alan and I while we were riding and I’m confident you’ll find it both insightful & entertaining.
+You can also watch a detailed video blog covering this event on this link.
+The full ride video is probably the closest thing to actually being there with Alan and I while we were riding and I’m confident you’ll find it both insightful & entertaining.

 Lastly, this page will be update with any relevant media reports, as and when they are published and shared with us.